CZ-NIC/knot/doc/operation.rst

 =================

 During its lifetime, a DNSSEC key finds itself in different states.
 Most of the time it is used for signing the zone and published in the zone.
-In order to change this state, one type of a key rollover is necessary, and during this rollover, the key goes through various states with respect to the rollover type and also the state of the other key being rolled-over.
+In order to exchange the key, one type of a key rollover is necessary, and during this rollover, the key goes through various states with respect to the rollover type and also the state of the other key being rolled-over.